Rustic Hoppy

 Bill Carruthers

-was president of the Chinese division of the American Tobacco Co., so they
+like that) was president of the Chinese division of the American Tobacco Co.,

 http://googleasiapacific.blogspot.tw/2014/04/wander-through-angkors-thousand-year.html